Kushal997-das/Project-Guidance/Web Development/Advanced/blogs site/README.md

 1. Login to your sanity account.
 2. Install sanity cli on your computer.
 You can refer to [this](https://www.sanity.io/docs/getting-started-with-sanity-cli).
-3. Once installed you should see something like this on running command
 4. Create a new sanity project with clean template.
 Leave the project output path blank and rest of the configuration defalt.
 5. Update your project id and api version in env file.
 6. Head over to your sanity.io project dasboard and in API section create and API tocken to get you API key.